-My speech today will have two distinct parts.
+My speech this evening will have two distinct parts.
 In the first part, I will discuss my outlook for the economy in 2011.
 In the second part, I will look back in time to the Great Recession of 2007-09.
 My discussion will parallel the classic Frank Capra movie, "It's a Wonderful Life."
 In that movie, the hero, George Bailey, is granted the miraculous opportunity to see how other lives would have been affected if he had never existed.
 I will do the same for the Federal Reserve and describe how I believe the Great Recession of 2007-09 would have unfolded if the Fed did not exist.

-As always, I am speaking for myself today, and not others in the Federal Reserve.
+As always, I am speaking for myself today, and not others in the Federal Reserve or on the Federal Open Market Committee.